fspadin/fluo/README.rst

 Usage
 =====

+**fluo** bundles python objects for construction models and fitting them to measured data.
 Check out workflow examples are in `examples` folder.